gallenc/ni2-opennms-trouble-ticket-plugin/ni2-tt-api-v1/minimal-minion-activemq/README.md

 ### Ni2 OSGi Drools Ticketer mapping

-The DroolsTicketerServiceLayer uses a set of drools rools to map OpenNMS Alarm and Node information into an OpenNMS ticket.
+The DroolsTicketerServiceLayer uses a set of drools rules to map OpenNMS Alarm and Node information into an OpenNMS ticket.
-The Ni2 plugin maps the OpenNMS ticktet to an ni2 trouble ticket.
+The Ni2 plugin maps the OpenNMS ticket to an ni2 trouble ticket.

 The `-opennms-home-/etc/drools-ticketer.properties` file tells the DroolsTicketerServiceLayer where the drools rules file is stored